zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-expression-syntax.md

 Returns the value of the first `expression` that is not NULL.
 Can be used with columns.

+If [OQL v2](/refguide/oql-v2/) is enabled, additional data type validations apply to arguments of `COALESCE`.
+See the corresponding [page](/refguide/oql-v2/#coalesce-validations) for details.

 #### Syntax

 The syntax is as follows: